THETZILLA/TBEER_TOKEN_MIGRATION/README.md

 Go to the contract tab in your wallet.
 Paste the following information:
 - Contract Address (Old TBEER CA): 0xc028a2be843cb1153b1531399d0e591100e35de7
-- ABI/JSON Interface: (Copy the content from the “old_ABI” file added to this repository) - open on a new tab and then click on copy raw file:
+- ABI/JSON Interface: (Copy the content from the “old_ABI” file added to this repository (check on top of this page)) - open on a new tab and then click on copy raw file:
   ![image](https://github.com/THETZILLA/TBEER_TOKEN_MIGRATION/assets/156357319/efa21202-31c3-4225-a4ba-18012bc82303)
 - Function: approve
 - Spender (New TBEER Contract Address): 0x444dc1ec5419ef6ca680592e871dc4c73c678582